 Artifactsare the results of a single build, and are usually a set of IDs or files to represent a machine image.
 Every builder produces a single artifact.
 As an example, in the case of the Amazon EC2 builder, the artifact is a set of AMI IDs (one per region).
 For the VMware builder, the artifact is a directory of files comprising the created virtual machine.

-Buildsare a single task that eventually produces an image for a single platform.
+Buildsare a single task that eventually produces an artifact for a single platform.
 Multiple builds run in parallel.
 Example usage in a sentence: "The Packer build produced an AMI to run our web application."
 Or: "Packer is running the builds now for VMware, AWS, and VirtualBox."

 Buildersare components of Packer that are able to create a machine image for a single platform.
 Builders read in some configuration and use that to run and generate a machine image.
-A builder is invoked as part of a build in order to create the actual resulting images.
+A builder is invoked as part of a build in order to create the actual resulting artifacts.
 Example builders include VirtualBox, VMware, and Amazon EC2.

 Commandsare sub-commands for the